Javi Gracia: Al Sadd

 On 7 December 2021, Gracia was hired by Al Sadd in the Qatar Stars League, after his compatriot Xavi had left for Barcelona; he signed until 2023 with the option of one more year.
 The following 21 February, the team retained their title with an 8–2 win over Al Ahli.
 He then left and was replaced by a third Spaniard, Juan Manuel Lillo.

 Leeds United

 On 21 February 2023, Gracia returned to England and its top flight after replacing the sacked Jesse Marsch at the helm of Leeds United.
 The club announced the contract would be "flexible" but did not elaborate on that statement, further saying Gracia's appointment would be subject to the issuance of a work permit.
 His debut took place four days later, a 1–0 home win over Southampton.

 Gracia was sacked on 3 May 2023, leaving the side 17th on the table with four fixtures remaining.
 He defended his record, noting that he had taken the team out of the relegation zone and had earned more points in his 11 games than four clubs around them.

 Return to Watford

 On 8 October 2025, Gracia returned to Watford for a second spell after Paulo Pezzolano was dismissed.
+Following a winless run of four matches, he resigned on 1 February 2026.